Low Cost Wireless Providers

 by Explainosphere – Published on Feb 3, 2019

 What is Google Google Fi

-Google Fi is a new wireless service that Google is launching to offer mobile service directly to users.
+Google Fi is a wireless service that Google set up to offer mobile service directly to users.

 For example, a plan with 2GB of data costs $40 per month.
 However, if you don't use all that data, Google will partially refund the money you already paid.
 So if you only used 1.4 of your 2GB, Google says, you'll get $6 back.

 Being a mobile virtual network operator (MVNO) means Google essentially licenses network infrastructure from other carriers.
 Google is making itself the middleman between customers and carriers.
 So although your Google Fi phone will use T-Mobile, Sprint LTE and US Cellular service, you'll only ever have to deal with Google.